YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZJOBEXAM()
 --------------------

 Returns the full specification of the file into which the function places a ZSHOW "*".
 The return value serves as a way to save, to notify others of the exact location of the output, or to open the file for further processing.
-YottaDB/GT.M reports each $ZJOBEXAM() to the operator log facility with its file specification.
+YottaDB reports each $ZJOBEXAM() to the operator log facility with its file specification.

 The optional expression argument is a template output device specification.
 It can be a device, a file directory, or a file name.
 The template is an expression that is pre-processed to create a file specification as the target for the ZSHOW.
 The preprocessing is equivalent to $ZPARSE(), as illustrated by the following M code: